mattecenz/distributed-snapshot/MESSAGES.md

 **NB:** This works well with applications which ask a broadcast message first.
 Because with no broadcasts it may happen that node A will never be contacted.

+With this method the most important thing is that **the first node to which I connect is also the one with which I exchange my pingpong**.
+In this way we can construct a "spanning tree" of pingpongs to avoid having too many pings in the network, while ensuring that if some node exits or crashes the apllication can still work properly.

 ## EXITING

 So exiting the network can be either graceful of crashing.